ugtrain/ugtrain/README_qanda.md

 See doc/ugtrain-statmem.txt for details!

-**There are also GUI tools which can freeze found memory values.
-Where is the difference?**
+### Where is the difference compared to other tools?

+At the moment ugtrain is the only game trainer for the CLI on Linux.
+Most other tools are GUI tools, have their own static memory search and can only freeze just found memory values.
+This is lame!
+**A REAL game trainer doesn't require own static memory search and works each game run reliably!**
-Well, this tool is for the CLI and has much more trainer features.
+Ugtrain is an elite tool and has much more trainer features.
 It will become multi-platform and the simple config files give you a lot of flexibility.